rutkai/Mjolnir-Authentication-Server/readme.md

     MJOLNIR_VERBOSE: boolean, set true to verbose mode
     NODE_ENV: environment in which the application should run, the default is development; can be: production, testing

+### Running the tests

+First, start the server in testing mode:

+    NODE_ENV=testing node index.js

+Then the tests:

+    NODE_ENV=testing jasmine-node test

 Roadmap/Changelog
 -----------------